nazarkhatsko/nesthers/README.md

-# NestEthers
+# Nesthers

 ## Description

-The NestEthers Module is a convenient integration of the [ethers.js](https://github.com/ethers-io/ethers.js) library into NestJS applications.
+The Nesthers Module is a convenient integration of the [ethers.js](https://github.com/ethers-io/ethers.js) library into NestJS applications.
 This module aims to simplify the interaction with Ethereum blockchain features such as smart contracts, wallets, events, and more, providing a seamless and developer-friendly experience within the NestJS framework.

 ## Installation